tweag/monad-bayes/docs/source/usage.md

 When `m` is `Population n` for some other `n`, then `resampleGeneric` gives us one example of the natural transformation we want.
 In other words, operating in `Sequential (Population n)` works, and not only works but does something statistically interesting: particle filtering (aka SMC).

+**Note**: the running of `Sequential`, i.e. getting from `Sequential m a` to `m a` is surprisingly subtle, and there are many incorrect ways to do it, such as plain folds of the recursive structure.
+These can result in a semantics in which the transformation gets applied an exponentially large number of times.